 Our Impact

-• To date we’ve served hundreds of thousands of students through Engineering for All including over 34,000 at 493 schools in 2019 and an additional 24,339 students in 2020 through virtual programs and workshops brought to essential childcare centers.
+- To date we’ve served hundreds of thousands of students through Engineering for All including over 23,000 at 309 schools in 2022.

 Thanks to our foundation partners: